felangel/bloc/docs/coreconcepts.md

 [main.dart](_snippets/core_concepts/counter_bloc_stream_usage.dart.md ':include')

 In the above snippet, we are subscribing to the `CounterBloc` and calling print on each state change.
-We are then adding the `CounterIncremented` event which triggers `on<CounterIncremented>` `EventHandler` and emits a new state.
+We are then adding the `Increment` event which triggers `on<Increment>` `EventHandler` and emits a new state.
 Lastly, we are calling `cancel` on the subscription when we no longer want to receive updates and closing the `Bloc`.

 ?> **Note**: `await Future.delayed(Duration.zero)` is added for this example to avoid canceling the subscription immediately.